-- · Groups will present their design. - · All kids will complete a Snap Journal. - Each group member will be responsible for answering one or more of the following questions during the presentation: - What is your Snap Circuit design? - Does your design include light, movement and sound? - Explain and demonstrate how the circuit works. - How did your team decide on this design? - Were there any challenges your team faced during this activity? - How did your team address these challenges?
+- · Groups will present their design. - All kids will complete a Snap Journal. - Each group member will be responsible for answering one or more of the following questions during the presentation: - What is your Snap Circuit design? - Does your design include light, movement and sound? - Explain and demonstrate how the circuit works. - How did your team decide on this design? - Were there any challenges your team faced during this activity? - How did your team address these challenges?

-Allow each team 3 to 5 minutes to present.
+CLOSING 15 to 25 minutes Allow each team 3 to 5 minutes to present.